 Pain Management Options for Chronic Back Pain

-A warm compress relaxes tight muscles and improves circulation.
-Cold packs reduce inflammation during an acute flare-up.
-For pain that does not respond to conservative treatment, a specialist may recommend targeted epidural steroid injections or nerve blocks — these are not first-line options but can provide significant relief in the right cases.
+Heat, Cold, and Injections Heat relaxes tight muscles and improves circulation.
+Cold packs reduce inflammation during acute flares.
+When pain isn’t responding to conservative treatment, a spine specialist may recommend epidural injections or nerve blocks not first-line options, but genuinely helpful in the right cases.

 What Patients with Back Pain Should Avoid

-– Daily self-medication: Masking pain with tablets without treating the cause leads to dependency and organ damage over time.
+Daily self-medication Masking pain with tablets without treating the cause leads to dependency and organ damage over time.

 When to Consult a Doctor for Back Pain